bpolack/Ascent-Tracker-OSE/README.md

 ## Description
 Simple time tracking for small teams.
 Keep better track of your time and budgets for collaborative projects.

-## Testing
+## Run in Dev Mode
-For ease of testing, use [npm concurrently](https://www.npmjs.com/package/concurrently) configured to start both backend and frontend at the same time.
+To easily run the project in dev, use [npm concurrently](https://www.npmjs.com/package/concurrently) configured to start both backend and frontend at the same time.

+## Steps to Publish
+TBD

 ## Roadmap